 Matthew G. Hanna, MD, is the Vice Chair of Pathology Informatics at the University of Pittsburgh Medical Center (UPMC).
 Dr Hanna serves on the UPMC Computational Pathology & AI Center of Excellence (CPACE) as Director of AI Operations.
 His prior roles include Director of Digital Pathology Informatics at Memorial Sloan Kettering Cancer Center where he completed his Oncologic Pathology fellowship training at MSKCC and was a Clinical Instructor of Pathology Informatics at the University of Pittsburgh, where he completed his Pathology Informatics fellowship.
 He completed his residency training at The Mount Sinai Hospital in New York.
 Dr Hanna serves as Treasurer on the Executive Board of the Digital Pathology Association.
-He also actively contributes as a member of the CAP as the Chair of the Artificial Intelligence Committee and is a member of the Council of Informatics and Pathology Innovation, and Information Technology Leadership Committee.
 He has expertise in digital & computational pathology.
 His clinical interests include breast pathology, informatics, digital pathology, image analysis, machine learning, clinical operations/implementation, and decision support tools.

 Dr. Hanna can speak on digital and computational pathology, breast pathology, and informatics.